Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: Abstract

 \section{Abstract}

-Reconfigurable antenna technology, such as movable antennas (MAs) and rotatable antennas (RAs), has emerged as a promising solution to enhance the communication performance of wireless systems by exploiting the new degree of freedom (DoF) in antenna reconfiguration.
-However, existing RA designs mostly consider the array-wise or antenna-wise rotation only, which constrain their great potential in the wide-range radiation pattern control.
-To overcome this limitation, we propose a new \emph{hierarchical} rotational six-dimensional MA (HR-6DMA) architecture to improve downlink coverage, which exploits array-wise rotation for global orientation adjustment and individual antenna rotation for fine-grained radiation refinement.
-Based on this array architecture, we then formulate an optimization problem to maximize the minimum beamforming gain over a target region by jointly optimizing the two-level rotations and transmit beamforming.
-To solve this non-convex problem, an efficient algorithm is proposed, where the transmit beamforming and per-antenna rotation are optimized via alternating optimization under any feasible array rotation, followed by a low-complexity linear search to determine the optimal array rotation.
-Last, numerical results show that the proposed HR-6DMA significantly improves the minimum beamforming gain over fixed and single-level rotatable arrays.
+Reconfigurable antenna technology, such as movable antennas (MAs) and rotatable antennas (RAs), has emerged as a promising solution to enhance wireless communication performance by exploiting new degrees of freedom (DoFs) in antenna reconfiguration.
+However, existing RA designs mostly consider array-wise or antenna-wise rotation only, limiting their potential in wide-range radiation pattern control.
+To overcome this, we propose a new two-layer RA architecture for downlink coverage improvement, which combines array-wise rotation for global orientation adjustment with per-antenna rotation for fine-grained radiation refinement.
+We then formulate an optimization problem to maximize the minimum beamforming gain over a target region by jointly optimizing the two-layer rotations and transmit beamforming.
+To solve this non-convex problem, an efficient block coordinate descent (BCD) algorithm is proposed, which alternately optimizes one of the three variables in an iterative manner, with the other two being fixed.
+Numerical results demonstrate that the proposed two-layer RA significantly improves the minimum beamforming gain over fixed antenna arrays and single-layer RAs.